Labor queries LNP’s Bowman preselection of Henry Pike

 In a subsequent statement, Mr Pike told Sky: “Twelve years ago I was part of a private group chat that doesn’t reflect the person I’ve grown to be.
 Like lots of men, I’m embarrassed about some of the things I said when I was younger and would never say today.”

-“So the LNP had a range of female candidates for preselection to choose from including local Mayor Karen Williams to replace the disgraced Andrew Laming but of course they chose this bloke,” he wrote, tagging Labor’s Indigenous female candidate Donisha Duff.
+“The LNP had a range of female candidates for preselection to choose from, including local mayor Karen Williams, to replace the disgraced Andrew Laming but of course they chose this bloke,” he wrote, tagging Labor’s Indigenous female candidate Donisha Duff.

 Labor senator Nita Green tweeted: “Thought replacing Laming would mean cultural change?
 Meet Henry Pike.”

-Earlier this year Dr Laming said he would not recontest his seat after taking a month of paid medical leave to seek empathy training ordered by Prime Minister Scott Morrison.
+Earlier in 2021, Dr Laming said he would not recontest his seat after taking a month of paid medical leave to seek empathy training ordered by Prime Minister Scott Morrison.

 Mr Morrison ordered his MP to apologise and characterised his online behaviour as “disgraceful”.